ulrikstrid/ligo/gitlab-pages/docs/language-basics/tezos-specific.md

 ## Pack and Unpack

-Michelson provides the `PACK` and `UNPACK` instructions for data serialization.
-The former converts Michelson data structures into a binary format, and the latter reverses that transformation.
-This functionality can be accessed from within LIGO.
+As Michelson provides the `PACK` and `UNPACK` instructions for data serialization, so does LIGO with `Bytes.pack` and `Bytes.unpack`.
+The former serializes Michelson data structures into a binary format, and the latter reverses that transformation.
+Unpacking may fail, so the return type of `Byte.unpack` is an option that needs to be annotated.

 > ⚠️ `PACK` and `UNPACK` are Michelson instructions that are intended
 > to be used by people that really know what they are doing.
 There are